linsaneinthemembrane/Lyric-Quest/README.md

 ## **Why I Built This Project**

-This is my **first JavaScript project**, and it was created as a way to learn and grow as a developer.
+This is my **first JavaScript project**, and it was created to learn and grow as a developer.
 My goals were to:

 - Gain hands-on experience with **Node.js** and **MongoDB**.
 - Understand how to interact with third-party APIs.